sitehowtoguides/ai-tech-insights-site/guides/how-to-use-chatgpt.md

     *   Priority access, even during peak times.
     *   Faster response speeds.
     *   Access to OpenAI's most advanced model (currently GPT-4o), which is generally better at reasoning, creativity, and complex tasks.
-    *   Access to additional features like image generation (using [DALL-E](how-to-use-dalle.html)), data analysis, web browsing, and using custom GPTs.
+    *   Access to additional features like image generation (using DALL-E), data analysis, web browsing, and using custom GPTs.

-#### Placeholder: Free vs. Plus Comparison

 | Feature | Free | Plus/Paid |
 | --- | --- | --- |